call

 WHAT ARE LOKMA BITES?

-HOW TO MAKE THESE DELIGHTFUL LOKMA BITES
+HOW TO MAKE THESE DELICIOUS LOKMA BOTTLES

 • Cover the dough and let it rest for 2 hours.